How a 1345 Volcanic Eruption May Have Triggered the Black Death

 Between 1348 and 1349, Europe was swept by the Black Death epidemic.
 The disease was caused by the bacterium Yersinia pestis, which is transmitted by wild rodents (such as rats) and fleas.
 Scientists hypothesize that the outbreak began in Central Asia and spread worldwide through trade.
 However, the exact sequence of events that led to the disease’s arrival in Europe and the deaths of millions remained unclear to researchers.

 This, in turn, led to crop failures across the Mediterranean.
-To avoid famine, Italian city-states traded with grain producers throughout the Black Sea, inadvertently facilitating the entry of the deadly bacterium into Europe.
+To avoid famine, Italian city-states traded with grain producers around the Black Sea, inadvertently facilitating the entry of the deadly bacterium into Europe.

-Co-author of the study Martin Bauch, a historian of medieval climate and epidemiology, noted that “climatic events collided with a complex food security system, creating something akin to a perfect storm.”
+Martin Bauch, a co-author of the study and a historian of medieval climate and epidemiology, said, “Climatic events collided with a complex food security system, creating something akin to a perfect storm.”

 “For over a century, these powerful Italian city-states established trade routes across the Mediterranean and the Black Sea, creating a highly efficient system to prevent famine.
 But ultimately, this inadvertently led to a much larger catastrophe,” Dr. Bauch said.